 With proper exposure, blue light provides many benefits:

-- Provides benefits for Seasonal Affective Disorder.
+- Has suggested benefits for Seasonal Affective Disorder

 Blue light also has negative effects when it illuminates from smartphones; tablets; computer screens; flat screen televisions, and other electronics, which are getting more use every day.
 Note: LED lights and fluorescent lights also emit blue light, which can prove harmful to vision as well.